 The new law that Jesus gives us is to love each other (John 13:34, 15:12), and Jesus makes it clear that no one should be excluded from our love – not the poor or needy (Matthew 25:40), not the strangers (Matthew 25:35, Luke 14:13), not those who do evil (Matthew 5:45), and not even our enemies (Matthew 5:44).
 In fact, our love should be impartial and complete, even perfect (i.e. all-inclusive) just as God’s love is impartial and all-inclusive (Matthew 5:48).

 Well, one way to do more than is required is to not only include all people but also all animals in your love.
-We know that animals were at peace in the beginning before fear and death were introduced into the world (Romans 5:12, Genesis 1:31), and we also know that they will again be at peace as fellow inhabitants of God’s holy kingdom (Isaiah 11:9, 65:25, Hosea 2:18).
+We know that animals were at peace in the beginning before our disobedience to God caused fear and death to enter into the world (Romans 5:12, Genesis 1:31).
+We also know that animals will again be at peace as our fellow inhabitants of God’s holy kingdom when the world repents and returns to God and the kingdom comes (Isaiah 11:9, 65:25, Hosea 2:18).
 And given that Jesus prayed for God’s kingdom to come and his will to be done on earth as it is in heaven (Matthew 6:10), it would thus be inevitable that at some point the spirit would implore us to extend our love to animals in order for that kingdom to fully arrive.
 The good news is that, based on what I see going on in the world today, including within the church, that seems to be exactly what is beginning to happen!
 Hallelujah!
+Let your kingdom come!